mbitirini/autocomplete-challenge-mbitirini/questions.md

 ## 2. Context + ShouldComponentUpdate might be dangerous.
 Why is that?

-`Context` enables the passing of data to components deep in the component tree without needing intermediate components to know about it.

-`ShouldComponentUpdate` checks if there are meaningful changes in the data (props or state) before allowing the component and its children to be re-rendered.
-If the changes are not important it skips the re-rendering.

-The combination of `Context` and `shouldComponentUpdate` might be dangerous.
-Since `shouldComponentUpdate` relies on shallow comparisons, changes in `context` values may not trigger a re-render if the reference to the `context` object remains the same.
-Incorrect usage might introduce bugs, leading to components not updating when they should or updating unnecessarily.

-(To mitigate this issue, avoiding direct mutation of context values is advised, so changes in the context object are more accurately detected, preventing unexpected behavior)
+The combination of context and ShouldComponentUpdate might be dangerous.
+When we use ShouldComponentUpdate to selectively re-render a part of the app, it can potentially block context propagation.
+As a result, states that should be updated with context may not receive the necessary updates.

 ## 3. Describe 3 ways to pass information from a component to its PARENT.

 1. Callback Functions: The parent creates a callback function, passes it as a prop to the child and the child calls this function to pass data back to the parent.

-2. Function Props: The parent directly passes a function as a prop to the child, allowing the child to use the function to send data or trigger actions in the parent.
+2. useRef Hook: The parent passes a useRef object as a prop to the child.
+The child can update the current property of the useRef object, allowing data to be communicated to the parent without triggering a re-render.

 3. Context API: In more complex applications, the React Context API can be used to pass data from child to parent.

 ## 4. Give 2 ways to prevent components from re-rendering.

-- For class components: Using `PureComponent` which performs a shallow comparison of props and state before deciding to re-render

-- For functional components: Wrapping the component with `React.memo` to memoize it and prevent re-renders when props don't change.
+- Utilize useCallback or useMemo in functional components: useCallback memorizes functions and useMemo memorizes values, preventing re-renders if they remain unchanged.

+- Using useRef, we can store a value that doesn't cause extra re-renders when it changes.

 ## 5. What is a fragment and why do we need it?
 Give an example where it might break my app.